Katy tests money-saving apps, tools, and websites to share with readers which ones are legitimate, easy to use, and effective.

 I've had a few technical issues in the past with the app crashing when putting in a payment.
-It once when I start over but it's frustrating to have to go through the process again.
+It works when I start over, but it's frustrating to have to go through the process again.

 Pros and Cons

-After trying other options, here are the pros and cons to using DoorDash:
+After trying other options, here are the pros and cons of using DoorDash:

 - Lower order minimums

 - You can track your order and see the progress

 When ordering food you usually have a few options besides DoorDash:

 - Use other delivery services like Postmates, UberEats, or Seamless.
 These services all have pros and cons and might not be available in your area.